shupershuff/Diablo2RLoader/README.md

 1. In the folder that the script sits in you'll need to make a file.
 If you've forgotten where you put the script, use 'i' on the script to see script location path.
 2. Create a file called AltLayout.csv.
 3. Open this file in a text editor and set the headers (first line) as: ID,WindowXCoordinates,WindowYCoordinates,WindowHeight,WindowWidth
 4. Add the ID for each account and the coordinates you want for them.
 Hint, it's probably easier to set these details using the script and copy the coords from accounts.csv.

+If you like you can setup a secondary alternate layout, just call the file AltLayout2.csv

 # Notes #
 ## Graphics Performance Recommendations ##